frederic-perez/AmE-dictionary/data/dictionary.md

 __slog<sup>2</sup>__ _n_ :four: (slogs) __1__ A spell of difficult, tiring work or travelling. _It would be a hard slog back to the camp._ __2__ A forceful and uncontrolled hit, especially in cricket. _A slog hit the fielder on the helmet._
 __slop<sup>1</sup>__ _n_ :two: Residual waste, such as cafeteria food slop.
 __slop<sup>2</sup>__ _v_ (slopped)
-__sloppy joe__ _n informal_ A hamburger in which the minced-beef filling is made into a kind of meat sauce, typically with tomatoes and spices.
+__sloppy joe__ _n informal_ :two: (sloppy joe sandwich) A hamburger in which the minced-beef filling is made into a kind of meat sauce, typically with tomatoes and spices.
 __sloppy seconds__
 __sloppy__ _adj_ :four::hammer: _We were a little sloppy in the second half of the game._
 __slops__ _n_ :three::hammer: _He makes six bucks an hur and tips cleaning slops._ _Rob aided the porters in feeding patients and cleaning up slops._ _He was relieved of the chore of collecting slops._